 If you haven’t changed the plant’s location recently and your croton leaves fall off, then it’s time to look at other possibilities.

 Heat and humidity – Croton plants are tropicals, meaning they thrive in warm and humid conditions.
-If your croton’s leaves fall off, it could be that it’s exposed to cold or hot extremes such as open doors or air ducts.
+If your croton’s leaves fall off, it could be that it’s been exposed to cold or hot extremes such as open doors or air ducts.
 A humidifier or a regular misting with distilled water will help your croton feel at home.

 Light – Croton leaf drop and a lack of fiery color can be caused by insufficient sunlight.
 There are more than 750 varieties of croton plant, some needing more light than others.
 In general, the more variegated the plant, the more light it craves.